About the bill

 S. 2802, the Protecting Gun Rights and Due Process Act, is a Second Amendment-related bill to require any individual to be declared mentally incompetent before they can be added to the National Instant Criminal Background Check System (NICS), which is consulted when anybody tries to buy a gun.
-The bill raises the current threshold for preventing somebody from owning or ...
+The bill raises the current threshold for preventing somebody from owning or purchasing a firearm.
+Paul’s bill would remove anybody no longer considered to be mentally incompetent (even if they used to be), remove all veterans no longer given that classification ...

 Apr 14, 2016